 Use AB testing to hone your message: AB testing or split-testing is basically one-on-one throwdown between two ads at a time.
 The goal is a darwinian-esque evolution into the perfect ad copy, landing page and offer for your campaign.

-“Accurate A/B tests can make a huge difference to your bottom line,” notes Cameron Chapman for KissMetrics.
+“Accurate A/B tests can make a huge difference to your bottom line,” notes Cameron Chapman.
 “By using controlled tests and gathering empirical data, you can figure out exactly which marketing strategies work best for your company and your product.
 When you figure that one variation might work two, three, or even four times better than another, the idea that you would conduct promotions without testing starts to seem a bit ludicrous.”

-Regular Digital Advertising Analysis: Tracking advertising efforts is an essential way to improve your ROI.
+Regular Digital Advertising ROI Analysis: Tracking advertising efforts is an essential way to improve your ROI.
 The more data you get, the more trends you’ll see in your metrics, which will help you improve your client’s ad campaigns.
-Now that you understand which metrics to track, you shouldn’t be part of the 76% of marketers who are still struggling to track the ROI of their campaigns.
+Now that you understand what to track, you shouldn’t be part of the 76% of marketers who are still struggling to track the ROI of their campaigns.
 Keep your finger on the pulse of your ad campaigns and take note of actions that improve or hurt performance.

 Providing Advertising ROI Going Forward